minxuanluo/Rice_INDE_577/Supervised Learning/Support Vector Machine/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 <h2 id="Dataset"> Dataset</h2>
 A built-in dataset (face recognition) in sklearn is used.
 It is the same dataset as the one we use in the Neural Network notebook.
+PCA is first used to get features from the images.